 You may want to refer to other Oracle Fusion Middleware guides when you set up and use Oracle Fusion Middleware Adapter for Oracle Applications.
-You can read the guides online by reading from the Oracle Fusion Middleware or Oracle Database Documentation Library CD included in your media pack, or on the Oracle Technology Network (OTN) [http://www.oracle.com/technology/documentation/appserver.html].
-If you require printed guides, you can purchase them from the Oracle Store [http://oraclestore.oracle.com].
+You can read the guides online by reading from the Oracle Fusion Middleware or Oracle Database Documentation Library CD included in your media pack, or on the Oracle Technology Network (OTN).